rocky/emacs-test-simple/README.md

 *test-simple.el* is :

 * Simple -- no need for context macros, enclosing specifications, or required test tags.
 But if you want, you still can add custom assert failure messages or add notes before a group of tests.
-* Accomodates both interactive and non-interactive use:
+* Accommodates both interactive and non-interactive use:
   * For interactive use one can use `eval-last-sexp`, `eval-region`, and `eval-buffer`
   * For non-interactive use run as: `emacs --batch --no-site-file --no-splash --load <test-lisp-code.el>`, or `test-simple-run`